7 Easy Ways to Long, Healthy Hair

 Even something as simple as an elastic hair tie can cause damage.
 It can rub the outer layer of your hair making it brittle and causing breakage.
 Where ever possible use a fabric-covered one.

-Finally, if you’re using heat to style your hair, try not to use it every day and always use a heat protection product.
-Also, if you’re using a number of different styling products, it’s a good idea to use a clarifying shampoo once a week to deep cleanse and remove build-up.
+Finally, if you’re using heat to style your hair, try not to use it every day.
+And always use a heat protection product.
+Also, if you’re using a number of different styling products, it’s a good idea to use a clarifying shampoo.
+Use this once a week.
+This will deep cleanse and remove build-up.

-You’ll have invested a lot of time and effort into growing your hair, so make sure you follow our tips to help ensure your long hair equals long healthy hair.
+You’ll have invested a lot of time and effort into growing your hair, so make sure you follow our tips.
+They will definitely help ensure your long hair equals long healthy hair.